Trudeau hopes for good NAFTA news as U.S. plays down potential deal in Peru - Red Deer Advocate

 Foreign Affairs Minister Chrystia Freeland is scheduled to meet Friday in Washington with U.S. trade czar Robert Lighthizer and Mexican Economy Secretary Ildefonso Guajardo, signalling that talks have bumped up to the ministerial level as the negotiations intensify.

-Canadian officials believe the best chance for reaching a quick agreement in principle will occur next week when Trudeau, U.S. President Donald Trump and Mexican President Enrique Pena Nieto travel to Peru for this year’s Summit of the Americas.
+Canadian officials believe the best chance for reaching a quick agreement in principle will occur next week when Trudeau, Trump and Mexican President Enrique Pena Nieto meet in Peru at this year’s Summit of the Americas.

+But Trump played down the chances of that happening, even though he predicted Thursday that the three countries will have something to announce “fairly soon.”

+Trump said his own officials are keen to get a deal before Peru but he’s told them: “Don’t rush it, take it nice and easy.
+There’s no rush.
+We get it done right or we’ll terminate (NAFTA).”

 The official added that Lighthizer, whose attendance at the summit remains uncertain, “continues to lead the negotiations with our partners separate to the summit.”